notaryproject/notation/docs/distribution/README.md

     }
     ```

-Consistent with the current distribution implementation, on `PUT` the index appears as a manifest revision.
+Consistent with the current distribution implementation, on `PUT`, the index appears as a manifest revision.

 The Notary v2 prototype adds referrer metadata for the **wabbit-networks** signature: